easegress-io/easegress/doc/reference/routers.md

 It is clear to see that the matching rules of the router are matched in the order of route definition, and the matching stops when the result is reached.

-## Art
+## RadixTree

-Art's full name is `Adaptive Radix Trees`, and you can see that the underlying mechanism of the router uses [Radix tree](https://en.wikipedia.org/wiki/Radix_tree])
+As the name implies, you can see that the underlying mechanism of the router uses a [Radix tree](https://en.wikipedia.org/wiki/Radix_tree])

 Still in the same way, let's use some examples to better understand the strategy.